marcuswestin/store.js/README.md

 	store.get('foo') == 1
 	store.set('bar', 2)

-	// on http://example.com/path2/ the value of "foo" is not readable
+	// on http://example.com/path2/ the values of "foo" and "bar" are not readable
 	// because we are not in the same "directory" - the directory is not /path2/ store.get('foo') == null
+	store.get('bar') == null

+	// on http://example.com/path1/subpath/ the values of "foo" and "bar" are not
+	// readable here either, because we are in the directory /path1/subpath/. store.get('foo') == null
 	store.get('bar') == null